Coronavirus deaths climb by record 120 in single day, pass 4,000

 Testing has dramatically ramped up from just a few at select sites to massive places throughout Florida as well as nursing homes, jails and farm workers.
 But the sites were closed for three days for the holiday instead of the usual Sunday.
 The total now is 2,359,636, fourth in the nation.
 That figure is more than 10 percent of Florida's population of 21.4 million.

 Likewise the positive rate has zoomed up.
-A few weeks ago the daily rate was around 2-3 percent but has risen to 17.30 of results reported by labs Tuesday.
+A few weeks ago the daily rate was around 2-3 percent but has risen to 20.72 percent of results reported by labs Wednesday, but only 14.2 percent in Palm Beach County.
 The overall percentage climbed to 9.9 percent from 9.6 percent the day before but below 10 percent several weeks ago.

-With more testing and no requirements for someone to take a test, the median age has decreased to 39, including the same age for tests reported Tuesday.
-In addition, the state mortality rate has subsided to 1.7 percent but among those under 54 it is less than 0.4 percent.
+With more testing and no requirements for someone to take a test, the median age has decreased to 39 and 38 for tests reported Wednesday.
+In addition, the state mortality rate has subsided to 1.8 percent among residents but among those under 55 it is less than 0.2 percent.

 And at one time, 17,167 have been hospitalized, which is an increase of 409 in one day.